 Download and complete the Rental provider-Renter Agreement (co-contribution) if the rental provider and renter will be contributing to the monthly loan repayments.

-If either party does not follow through with their responsibilities under the Rental provider-Renter Agreement, you can contact the (DSCV) for free advice on dispute resolution, and potential options for mediation.
+If either party does not follow through with their responsibilities under the Rental provider-Renter Agreement, you can contact the Dispute Settlement Centre of (DSCV) for free advice on dispute resolution, and potential options for mediation.

 How to apply